alinmindroc/Van-Gogu/README.md

 # Van_Gogu

 Draws a landscape procedurally.
 A leaf is drawn as a bezier curve, then the tree, sky texture and mountains are generated procedurally.
-The executable can be started from a web page to watch some matrix style animation while the image is generating.

 Results:
 <img src="screenshots/spring.png" width="32%" title="spring">